Shopify/mobile-buy-sdk-ios/README.md

 ```
 Optionally, you can refresh the custom access token periodically using the `customerAccessTokenRenew` mutation.

+**IMPORTANT:** It is your responsibility to securely store the customer access token.
+We recommend using Keychain and best practices for storing secure data.

 ### Forgot password [⤴](#table-of-contents)

 Occasionally, a customer might forget their account password.
 The SDK provides a way for your application to reset a customer's password.
 A minimalistic implementation can simply call the recover mutation, at which point the customer will receive an email with instructions on how to reset their password in a web browser.
 The following mutation just takes a customer's email as an argument and returns `userErrors` in the payload if there are issues with the input: